Getting Started

 Hunt Contacts

 Browse live POTA activations on an interactive map.
 This is where you go to find stations to work.
+On the iOS app with a connected IC-705, an FT8 Auto-Hunt card here works matching FT8 activators for you, hands-free, through the radio.

 [SCREENSHOT: Hunt Contacts view with map showing live spots]